Candoni-Bologona/Candoni-Bologona/README.md

 - 👋 Hi, I’m @Candoni-Bologona
-- 👀 I’m interested in Blockchain adoption, gaming, and finding a career!
+- 👀 I’m interested in learning anything and everything!
-- 🌱 I’m currently learning Solidity and Moralis
+- 🌱 I’m currently learning Python!
-- 💞️ I’m looking to collaborate on an arcade on the blockchain!
+- 💞️ I’m looking to collaborate on anything! need experience and trying to find worthwhile projects to learn by experience :)
 - 📫 How to reach me maxwell.goldstein@uconn.edu ! email me if someone finds this

 <!---